hman124/bell-countdown/README.md

 As it turns out, it's more useful than you think.
 This is still in development and is mostly just a learning/testing project, but it definitely has some real implications.

-For now, the schedule is set to the schedule of my school, but in the (near) future, I will be adding support for custom schedules, a feature most similar apps i've found don't have.
+For now, the schedule is set to the schedule of our school, but in the (near) future, we will be adding support for custom schedules, a feature most similar apps we've found don't have.

 It can be viewed live here: https://school-bell-schedule.glitch.me/<br>
 And you can see the code here on github or on glitch.com (https://glitch.com/edit/#!/school-bell-schedule)